-You'll want to refresh if one of the following occurs after creating a map series:
+You'll want to refresh if one of the following occurred after creating a map series:

 - Features were added to or deleted from the index layer.